uw-thalesians/perceptia-servers/gateway/README.md

 2. Ensure service dependencies are set up to run.
 If using the PowerShell script, the dependencies should be started by default.
 (Meaing, if you are using the PowerShell script with the default options you should not need to start the dependencies)

-   * [mssql](https://hub.docker.com/r/uwthalesians/mssql): image with version 0.7.1 bootstraped (see [local start script](./localStartExample.ps1) for example)
+   * [mssql](https://hub.docker.com/r/uwthalesians/mssql): image with version 0.7.1 bootstraped (see [local start script](./../database/mssql/localStartExample.ps1) for example)

-   * [redis](https://hub.docker.com/_/redis): redis:5.0.4-alpine (see [local start script](./localStartExample.ps1) for example)
+   * [redis](https://hub.docker.com/_/redis): redis:5.0.4-alpine (see [local start script](./../database/mssql/localStartExample.ps1) for example)

 #### PowerShell

 For testing the gateway locally, the [localStartExample.ps1](./localStartExample.ps1) script can be used.
 This script assumes that docker is already installed and running on the system and that the TLS cert and key have been generated (see note above).
 Note, the script is a PowerShell script and thus requires a PowerShell shell.
-Additionally, PowerShell will not run unsigned scripts by default, therefore you may need to enable running unsigned scripts to use it.
+Additionally, PowerShell will not run unsigned scripts by default, therefore you [may need to enable running unsigned scripts](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) to use it.

 The PowerShell script, [localStartExample.ps1](./localStartExample.ps1) will run the gateway image as a container inside a docker network and expose it to localhost.
 This script has several command line options which allow you to customize the instance.
+By default this script will also start the gateway dependencies (redis and mssql servers).

 ##### Comand Line Options